ravisantoshgudimetla/kube-usage-scheduler-extender/README.md

 # Kube-‘CaB’  — Add-on services in kubernetes to make it ‘Cheap’ & ‘Balanced’
 Kubernetes's stock scheduler won't take into account the current utilization of nodes in cluster.
 We intend to solve this problem with Kube-CaB.
-Kube-CaB is designed to be an add-on service on top of kubernetes to enhance the  scheduler with resource management capabilities.
-This has two componets:
+Kube-CaB is designed to be an add-on service on top of kubernetes to enhance the  scheduler with resource management capabilities and cost related optimizations in cloud.
+It has two components:
 - Kube metrics client to get node level metrics in a kubernetes cluster.
-- A sample kubernetes scheduler extender which returns the node with least cost.
+- A sample kubernetes scheduler extender which returns the node with least cost in the cloud.
+As of now, the algorithm is very simple with static hardcoding of node costs in the cloud.

 ## Build and Run